A Guide to Buying Property in Anguilla for Foreign Buyers

 - Option 2: To qualify a family of 4, purchase or construct real estate with a minimum value of US $750,000 (plus US $100,00 for each additional dependant).
 The property must not be sold for a minimum of 5 years).

-Anguilla also operates a Tax Residency Programme, which allows high-value applicants to become tax resident in Anguilla.
+Anguilla also operates a Tax Residency Program, which allows high-value applicants to become tax resident in Anguilla.
 Applicants must meet the following requirements:

 - Make a fixed annual payment of US $75,000 in annual worldwide income tax to Anguilla’s Treasury,